tegonal/scripts/README.md

 # update version to v0.1.0 for all *.sh in ./scripts and subdirectories
 update-version-scripts.sh -v v0.1.0 -d ./scripts

-[0;34mINFO: Version of update-version-scripts.sh is:
+INFO: Version of update-version-scripts.sh is: v0.6.0-SNAPSHOT
-v0.6.0-SNAPSHOT
 ```